11 Best Salad To Serve With Beef Tenderloin You’ll Love

 Finally, season with salt and pepper to taste, and you’re good to go!
 This salad can also be served as a light lunch or a tasty appetizer.

 Next up is another of my favorite salad to have with beef, which is kale salad.
 Now, I know some of y’all are thinking, “Why kale?
 That stuff is barely even food.”
 But trust me, it goes so well with beef.

-The bitterness of the kale cuts through the richness of the beef, and the textures compliment each other perfectly.
+The bitterness of the kale cuts through the richness of the beef, and the textures complement each other perfectly.
 Plus, it’s really easy to prepare.
 Just chop up some kale and toss it with your favorite dressing.